County Fair (1950 film)

 County Fair is a 1950 American drama film directed by William Beaudine and starring Rory Calhoun, Jane Nigh and Florence Bates.
-It was a remake of the 1932 film The County Fair, which had also been remade in 1937.
-A group of locals thwart the plans of a group of criminals to fix a race by doping a horse.
+It is a remake of the 1932 film The County Fair, which had also been remade in 1937.

 Plot

+A team of locals thwart the plans of a group of criminals to fix a race by doping a horse.